fusioncharts/dev_centre_docs/fusiontime/getting-started/create-your-multi-variate-chart-in-fusiontime.md

 heading: Create Multivariate Chart
 ---

-FusionTime lets you analyze variations among different variables by stacking a number of linked charts (referred to as multivariate charts) vertically, one after another.
-The charts share a common X-axis, while the Y-axis is different in each one.
+FusionTime lets you analyze variations among different variables co related by stacking a number of linked charts (referred to as multivariate charts) vertically, one after another.
+The charts share a common time axis, while the Y-axis is different in each one.

 In this article, we'll create a multivariate chart showcasing the database of the Global SuperStore.
 The chart contains multiple values (**Sales, Quantity, Shipping cost**) rendered on separate canvases.
-All the three canvas share the same time axis (x-axis).
+All the three canvases share the same time axis (x-axis).

 The multivariate chart is shown below: